École polytechnique: Other rankings

-In the 2015 Times Higher Education Small Universities Rankings, École Polytechnique ranks third, after Caltech and École normale supérieure (Paris).
+In the 2015 Times Higher Education Small Universities Rankings, École polytechnique ranks third, after Caltech and École normale supérieure (Paris).

-The Mines ParisTech : Professional Ranking World Universities, which looks at the education of the Fortune 500 CEOs, ranks École Polytechnique seventh in the world in its 2011 ranking (1st being Harvard University), second among French institutions behind HEC Paris.
+The Mines ParisTech : Professional Ranking World Universities, which looks at the education of the Fortune 500 CEOs, ranks École polytechnique seventh in the world in its 2011 ranking (1st being Harvard University), second among French institutions behind HEC Paris.

 Criticisms

-The French grandes écoles, including the École Polytechnique, are criticized for their "elitism" and therefore their lack of diversity.
+The French grandes écoles, including the École polytechnique, are criticized for their "elitism" and lack of diversity.
 INSEE has found that the children of executives and teachers are more likely to enter the écoles than children from lower-income families.
-A more recent report found that children of employees are 50 times more likely to enter the Ecole polytechnique than the children of workers.
+A more recent report found that children of employers are 50 times more likely to enter the Ecole polytechnique than the children of workers.